-Basic conceptsA circuit described in Balsa is compiled into a communicating network composed from a small set of Handshake components (~45 components, listed in Section "The Breeze Components" on page 141).
+A circuit described in Balsa is compiled into a communicating network composed from a small (~45) set of Handshake components.
 The components are connected by channels over which communications or handshakes take place.
 Channels may have datapaths associated with them (in which case a handshake involves the transfer of data), or may be purely control (in which case the handshake acts as a synchronisation or rendez-vous point).